Just Plain Ralphie | Artist, 1st Deaf GCH Trick Dog in the World, Triangle Player, Animal Actors Certified, Mascot at Strings By Mail

 I’ve been painting since I was a pup.
 When I was first learning how to paint, it was a trick that required me to pick up a paint loaded brush, put the paint on paper, then put the brush back in the pot.
 I admit, there were times I painted mom and my little sister and that I’d rather just drop my brush on the floor sometimes.

-Painting with washable paints on butcher paper.
+I first started painting with washable paints on butcher paper.
 A special plastic sleeve holds my brushes.
-The last painting I work on is usually left on the wall to dry, then moved up higher and replaced with a new sheet of butcher paper or a canvas.
+The last painting I worked on was usually left on the wall to dry, then moved up higher and replaced with a new sheet of butcher paper or a canvas.

 Mom walked by a painting that was drying on the wall one day and something caught her eye.
 I had painted a star.
 Can you find the star in one of the paintings below?
 She looked through my other paintings and spotted more things… runners, a cat, a dancer, a flamingo, a lighthouse, a tulip… all hidden in the larger paintings.
 The tulip below was actually painted on the wall.
 I had missed the paper entirely.